-The sheer ferocity and emotion of the image outweighs everything one can possibly think of looking at this frame.
-It’s so disturbing in such an intense and powerful way.
-It’s unimaginably cruel.
-It raises questions about photography, about photojournalism.
+The ferocity and emotion of the image outweigh everything one can possibly think of looking at this frame.
+It’s disturbing and powerful.
+Unimaginably cruel for those that had to live through this experience.
+It raises questions about ethics in photography, and photojournalism.
 What is the responsibility of the soldiers in the photo?
 Did the photographer help the little girl later on?
 History says he took him to the nearest hospital as soon as he could.
-These are real people with real stories of excruciating pain and trauma.
-Pain you and I cannot fathom.
-The children’s mouth open in screams of pain.
-Unimaginable to the human ear.
+There are real people with real stories of excruciating pain and trauma.
+A pain you and I cannot fathom.
+Children with their mouth open in screams of unbearable pain and excruciating agony.
+Probably unimaginable to you and me.

 Napalm is a flammable liquid that was used in warfare on this day.
 It was developed in 1942 in a secret laboratory in Harvard University.
 Napalm is a combination of 2 words: Naphthenic and Palmitic acids.
 Napalm makes the flesh burn deeper by sticking to skin and penetrated deeper at a muscular level.
 It can burn at a temperature as high at 1300 degree C and the intense burning sensation continues for many days after.

-How Kim Phúc survived this holocaust is unbelievable.
+How Kim Phúc survived this hollow-cast is unbelievable.
 That image did certainly change the world.
 It changed the way we looked or thought of Vietnam war.
 In war, there are no winners.
 Luckily for Kim Phúc, she survived with lifelong scars and made Canada her second home.
-But her excrutiating memories will never heal.
+But her excruciating memories will never heal.

 My takeaway from this powerful photo